alvinye9/bolc_25-012.github.io/docs/index.md

     If you are viewing this website on your phone, use the hamburger menu on the top left to navigate the rest of this site

+## Feedback Survey

+Please share anonymous feedback on how I could better improve as class leader.
+This feedback will be shared with 1 PLT cadre and will benefit future BOLC classes.

+<a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ" title="Give feedback anonymously">Access the survey here</a>

 ## Copyright and License

 Copyright 2025 Alvin L. Ye